 THURSDAY, August 13, 2020 at 5 pm PT, 6 pm MT, 7 pm CT, 8 pm ET

-Book Orders: Books are just $20 (paperback) + shipping, and proceeds from all Project Puffin Visitor Center sales benefit the ongoing conservation and research for puffins and other Maine seabirds.To order, purchase through our shop by clicking HERE.
+Book Orders: Books are just $20 (paperback) + shipping, and you can receive 15% off the price if you use the code bookclub15.
+Proceeds from all Project Puffin Visitor Center sales benefit the ongoing conservation and research for puffins and other Maine seabirds.To order, purchase through our shop by clicking HERE.

 About the Book: Learn how a beloved seabird was restored to long-abandoned nesting colonies off the Maine coast.
 As a young ornithology instructor at the Hog Island Audubon Camp, Dr. Stephen W. Kress learned that puffins had nested on nearby islands until extirpated by hunters in the late 1800s.
 To right this environmental wrong, he resolved to bring puffins back to one island, Eastern Egg Rock.
 Yet bringing the plan to reality meant convincing skeptics, finding resources, and inventing restoration methods at a time when many believed in “letting nature take its course.”
 Today, more than 1,000 puffin pairs have been restored to Eastern Egg Rock.

 The world needs more people like Steve Kress, whose singular commitment and passion-a dedication to one person at one island-has had a global impact.
 This book brings his story wonderfully and personally to life.
 I’m sure it will inspire and encourage a new generation of caretakers of the natural world.
 (David Sibley, author of the Sibley Guides)